— James Baldwin

-Influential African American writer James Arthur Baldwin (1924-1987) was born on this day in Harlem, New York City, the stepson of a minister.
-At age 14, he became a Pentecostal preacher.
+Influential African American writer James Arthur Baldwin (1924–1987) was born on this day in Harlem, New York City, the stepson of a preacher.
+At 14, he stepped behind the pulpit himself as a Pentecostal minister—already honing the voice that would one day move the world.

-Inspired by mentor Richard Wright, Baldwin moved to Paris in 1948 to write and stayed there 10 years.
-"The making of an American begins at the point where he himself rejects all other ties, any other history, and himself adopts the vesture of his adopted lands," Baldwin explained.
+Inspired by his literary mentor Richard Wright, Baldwin moved to Paris in 1948 to escape the limitations of American racism and find freedom in his craft.
+He remained there for ten years.
+“The making of an American begins at the point where he himself rejects all other ties, any other history, and himself adopts the vesture of his adopted lands,” he explained.

 “The responsibility of a writer is to excavate the experience of the people who produced him.”